OpenBimRL/OpenBimRL-CreatorTool/README.md

 # Run Demo without Coding

-**This tool also runs without the sever application!** Simply run the index.html from the [build.zip](https://github.com/FlorianB-DE/OpenBimRL-CreatorTool/releases/latest/download/build.zip) in your web-browser to execute and use the latest updated version of this tool.
+**This tool also runs without the sever application!** Simply open the index.html from the [build.zip](https://github.com/FlorianB-DE/OpenBimRL-CreatorTool/releases/latest/download/build.zip) in your web-browser to execute and use the latest updated version of this tool.

 ![OpenBimRL-Creator-Tool demo](images/app-demo.png "Demo")